 - Defective Furnace/Boiler and Water Heater Replacement

 Note: This is a sample of eligible items.
 Contact Staff for additional eligible items.

 Who is Eligible?

 You must have owned and occupied a one-family Dearborn residence for a minimum of one year and have a valid Certificate of Occupancy, or for a minimum of two years without a valid Certificate of Occupancy.

-Your property taxes, mortgage, and home owner's insurance payments must be up to date.
+Your property taxes, mortgage, and homeowner's insurance payments must be up to date.

-Maximum Household Income (as of Jan.
-1, 2014):
+Maximum Household Income (as of April 2023, subject to change without notice):

 The property must be structurally sound and economically feasible to rehabilitate.

+A lien (second mortgage), guaranteeing future repayment of the assistance provided, plus an administrative fee, will be recorded against your property.
 Assistance is offered with no interest charges.
 Repayment of the loan and administrative fee becomes due when the home is sold or is no longer owner-occupied by the eligible applicant.

 The information provided above is a representative sample of program rules and regulations.
 Other terms and conditions of the